 Actors

-There are two actors that have responsibilities related to the conformance profiles defined in this document
+There are two actors that have responsibilities related to the conformance profiles defined in this document:

 Laboratory Order Sender – A sender of laboratory order messages that declares conformance to a profile defined in this guide.

 Laboratory Order Receiver – A receiver of laboratory order messages that declares conformance to a profile defined in this guide.